 Providing incompatible uses in these areas is contrary to proper and sustainable flood risk management and contrary to The Planning System and Flood Risk Management Guidelines for Planning Authorities (2009) and Circular PL2/14.
+Any Justification Test for these Proposed Material Alterations would fail.
+This is because there are various lands available for such uses in Tuam.
+As Justification Tests would not be passed consideration could not be given to the mitigation and management of risk.

 If the lands subject to MA 1, MA 2 and MA 3 were developed, there would be a heightened risk of flooding and associated adverse effects on people and their assets and the wider environment.
-Such effects are identified on Table 7.4 and range from loss of life, to damage to property, to loss of income.
+Such effects are identified on Table 7.7 and range from loss of life, to damage to property, to loss of income.

-Table 7.4 Selection of Adverse Effects (on People and Property) that occur as a result of Flooding
+Table 7.7 Selection of Adverse Effects (on People and Property) that occur as a result of Flooding